textcreationpartnership/A03109/README.md

 ##Content Summary##

 #####Front#####
-A most strange and wonderfull herring taken on the 26. day of Nouember 1597, neere vnto Drenton some

 #####Body#####

+1. A moſt ſtrange &
-A most strange and wonderfull herring taken on the 26. day of Nouember 1597, neere vnto Drenton some **Types of content**
+wonderfull Herring taken on the
+26. day of Nouember 1597. neere vnto Drenton, ſometime the old and chiefe Cittie of the kingdome of Norway, hauing on the one ſide the picture of two armed men fighting, & on the other moſt ſtrange characters: as in the picture is expreſſed.
+Repent for the kingdome of God is at hand.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!